-If a student chooses to appeal the SPC recommendation(s), they must submit a letter explaining the reason for the appeal to the School of Medical Sciences (SMS) Associate Dean of Academic Affairs within three (3) business days of receiving written notification of the SPC recommendation(s).
-The SMS Vice President and Dean handles the appeals process in the absence of the Associate Dean of Academic Affairs.
-The SMS Associate Dean of Academic Affairs reviews the SPC recommendation(s) and the student's letter of appeal, and, after investigation, determines if the student's appeal is forwarded to the Appeals Committee.
+If a student chooses to appeal the SPC recommendation(s), they must submit a letter explaining the reason for the appeal to the School of Medical Sciences (SMS) Assistant Dean of Academic Affairs within three (3) business days of receiving written notification of the SPC recommendation(s).
+The SMS Dean handles the appeals process in the absence of the Assistant Dean of Academic Affairs.
+The SMS Assistant Dean of Academic Affairs reviews the SPC recommendation(s) and thestudent's letter of appeal, and, after investigation, determines if the student's appeal is forwarded to the Appeals Committee.
 The SPC's recommendation(s) regarding a professional conduct deficit(s) remains in effect throughout the appeals process.
 An SPC recommendation to stop progression in or to dismiss the student from the Program for an academic deficit(s) will be suspended throughout the appeals process.
-For example, if the SPC recommends dismissal for an academic deficit(s) part way through a Didactic Phase semester, the student may continue to attend learning activities and complete course assignments and assessments throughout the appeals process.
+For example, if the SPC recommends dismissal for an academic deficit(s) part way through a Didactic Phase semester, the student may continue to attend learning activities and complete course assignments and assessmentsthroughout the appeals process.

-The Appeals Committee, chaired as assigned by the SMS VP and Dean, is comprised of SMS faculty members not involved in making the original SPC recommendation(s).
-The SMS Associate Dean of Academic Affairs serves in an ex officio manner and appoints the members of the Appeals Committee.
+The Appeals Committee, chaired as assigned by the SMS Dean, is comprised of SMS faculty members not involved in making the original SPC recommendation(s).
+The SMS Assistant Dean of Academic Affairs serves in an ex officio manner and appoints the members of the Appeals Committee.
 All Appeals Committee meeting proceedings are confidential and closed to anyone not part of the Appeals process.
 Students and Appeals Committee members are not allowed to bring personal items to the Appeals Committee meeting, including audio/visual recording devices, cell phones, and smart watches.
 Meeting minutes are recorded by a Program staff member and maintained by the Appeals Committee Chair.
-The Appeals Committee reviews the SPC recommendation(s) and the student's letter of appeal, hears the student's appeal in person (if requested by the student), and determines if the SPC's original recommendation(s) should be upheld or if an alternate recommendation is indicated.
+The Appeals Committee reviews the SPCrecommendation(s) the student's letter of appeal, hears the student's appeal in person (if requested by the student), and determines if the SPC's original recommendation(s) follow SPC policy.
 The Appeals Committee does not meet with or consider testimony from representatives for the student, entertain any information not relevant to the reason the student met with the SPC, or entertain any information not presented at the SPC meeting (except for the student's letter of appeal).

 Within three (3) business days following the meeting, the student receives notification of the Appeals Committee's decision regarding the original SPC recommendation(s) and relevant instructions/expectations via the student's University-issued email account.
 The Appeals Committee Chair forwards the decision(s) to the SPC Chair.
-The Campus Security Team, Registrar, Financial Aid Officer, and Admissions and Community Relations Coordinator are notified if a recommendation results in dismissal or a delay in graduation.
+The Campus Security Team, Registrar, Financial Aid Officer, and Admissions and Community Relations Coordinator are notified if a dismissal decision is upheld.

-LEAVE OF ABSENCE (LOA)/RESIGNATION (WITHDRAW) FROM THE PROGRAM POLICY
+LEAVE OF ABSENCE (LOA) / RESIGNATION (WITHDRAW) FROM THE PROGRAM POLICY